Greatness7/MMM-2022/Dialogue.md

         At Firemoth, under 50% HP:
             "No time to talk, there are more of them!
 They shall all fall under my axe!"
         At Firemoth, under 25% HP:
-            "I might not survive this, but I will at least take some of them with me, I swear it by the gods!"
+            "I might not survive this, but I will at least take some of them with me, I swear it by Ysmir!"

 Varius:
     Greetings: